dong-wkim/graduate_programs/README.md

 2. Get a list of pre-requisite coursework for non-programming-related students entering into informatics studies.

 ## Checklist
-   - [ ] get a list of degrees, fields, and universities
+   - [ ] get a list of 25 universities
    - [ ] filter list for **online**, fully-funded
-   - [ ] prepare application for programs
+   - [ ] prepare application for 5 programs
-   - [ ] start by Spring semester of 2026.
+   - [ ] start by Spring semester of 2026

 ## Search for programs